-Start slowly.
 When you start down the path of clean eating, it pays to keep in mind that making a significant change in your life rarely works, make small changes and building them into your routine usually works out better in the end and gives you a better chance of success.
 Remember it is a long journey so take your time.

 I can recommend that you don’t start by looking at the back of every product you buy all at once, this will lead to a reasonably empty looking trolley and hungry people.
 Pick one item that you want to remove or replace.
 I found two things made it easier to remove processed foods.

 When at the supermarket I would compare products to find the one that had no or fewer additives/chemicals and go with that, a great example is tinned tomatoes – a very well-known brand product contained tomatoes, acidity regulators, sugar and two flavours.
 The supermarkets own brand contained tomatoes.
 If I have to buy, pre-packed products or tinned foods I work on the principle of any more than three ingredients don’t buy it.

-Figure out if you can make it yourself – tomato sauces for pasta are a great example, store bought sauces have lots of extras that you don’t need.
+Tomato sauces for pasta are a great example, store bought sauces have lots of extras that you don’t need.
 When looking at the sauces try to figure out the ingredients and if you can make it yourself, for the most part, you will find a pasta sauce is easy to recreate- tinned tomatoes, garlic, onion, basil, oregano, salt and pepper – you may then find that making it yourself will save you a few $’s too.

 We are fortunate in New Zealand as many of the products we can buy in supermarkets are grown or raised here.
 That doesn’t mean that everything is coming from a good source, look for grass fed, free range and organic products.
 Local fruit and veg store have more local and seasonal produce than the supermarket, also check out your local farmers market, they tend to have the freshest produce you can buy.

 It may take some time to figure out what your version of clean eating may be, don’t be afraid to move outside your comfort zone and try something new, if it doesn’t work out it’s no big deal, you will never know until you try.

 Add more vegetables – they fill you up and give you lots of important vitamins and minerals.

 Make protein your friend – if you are not eating bread/pasta/rice you need to make friends with protein and possibly increase how much protein you are eating, this will all depend on you as an individual and your activity levels.

 Change your point of view on fats - Fat is not bad for you, it’s actually good for you, including more fats in your diet can help to fill the gaps left by processed and bulky foods like sugary sauces and dressings.

 Look how sweet it is – sugar is added to nearly everything, if you are removing sugar from your diet be sure to check your food, the sugar crash (and nap that immediately follows) are not pleasant and easily avoided.